Fraunhofer-AISEC/libbbs/README.md

 # libbbs

-Specification-compliant and performant implementation of the [bbs signature scheme](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html).
+Specification-compliant and performant implementation of the [BBS signature scheme](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-signatures/).

 Provides a library `libbbs` implementing the `BLS12381-SHA-256` and `BLS12-381-SHAKE-256` cipher suite.